Transportation Pooled Fund Program

 To qualify as a pooled fund study, more than one State transportation agency, Federal agency, other municipal or metropolitan agency, college/university, or private company must find the subject important enough to commit funds or other resources to conduct the research, planning, and technology transfer activity.
 If a subject has been studied previously, the new study should provide new information that will complement or advance previous investigations of the subject matter.

-The FHWA or a State Department of Transportation (DOT) may initiate pooled fund studies.
+Only the FHWA or a State department of transportation (DOT) may initiate and lead a pooled fund study.
 Local and regional transportation agencies, private industry, foundations, and colleges/universities may partner with any or all of the sponsoring agencies to conduct pooled fund projects.

 Foreign Government or Private Organization Participation Requirements

 The TPF Program can accommodate international participation.
-The participation of a foreign government in a pooled fund project is welcomed and considered on a case-by-case basis.
+The participation of a foreign government in a pooled fund project is welcomed and considered on a case-by-case basis from countries with a treaty in good standing with the United States.
 However, contributions to pooled fund studies by such partners may be limited by the rules and regulations of the FHWA.
 Participation by a foreign government or private organization is permitted if the contribution is not at a level that would affect or appear to affect the outcome of the intended product of the project (research, conference, etc.).
 Similarly, foreign government or private organization contributions to an FHWA-led project will be considered on a case-by-case basis.

-The FHWA will perform or contract the research and will conduct the administrative functions of the study.
-As the process owner of the study-monitoring activities, the FHWA’s lead program office must ensure that study partners receive all reports (e.g., annual, quarterly, and final) and deliverables in a timely manner.
+The FHWA or a State DOT will perform or contract the research and will conduct the administrative functions of the study.
+As the process owner of the study-monitoring activities, the FHWA or State DOT lead must ensure that study partners receive all reports (e.g., annual, quarterly, and final) and deliverables in a timely manner.
 All reports are to be posted on the pooled fund website to provide broad availability of the reports.
-Furthermore, study information maintained on the pooled fund website is to be regularly reviewed and updated by the lead agency to ensure that the information provided is current.
+Furthermore, study information maintained on the pooled fund website is to be regularly reviewed and updated by the lead agency (FHWA or State DOT) to ensure that the information provided is current.
 Other operating guidelines include:

 Approved foreign governments have the opportunity to participate in FHWA led projects in which they find value.

-The contracting and acquisition laws and regulations of FHWA will govern the project delivery process including such things as consultant selection, contract management, reporting, and Title VI requirements.
+The contracting and acquisition laws and regulations of FHWA or the State DOT will govern the project delivery process including such things as consultant selection, contract management, reporting, and Title VI requirements.